 Things to Avoid While Your Loan is in Process

 Shopping for a mortgage?
 We'd be thrilled to talk about our mortgage offerings!
-Give us a call today at (303) 650-9400.
-Ready to get started?
-Apply Online Now
+Give us a call today at (303) 650-9400 or Apply Online Now

 Don't get a new career.
 Consistency in your career history is a good thing to banks and other lenders.
 Getting a new job before you start the application process for a loan may not get in the way of your approval at all.
 However, switching jobs during the application process might affect whether or not you are approved.

 Don't move cash around or switch banks.
 Bank statements from the last two or three months for accounts in your name (savings, checking, money market, and others) will likely be analyzed as the lender makes decisions regarding your mortgage application.
 To avoid issues, lenders look for clear documentation of how you earn your living and where any additional funds come from.
 Changing banks or transferring money elsewhere - for whatever purpose - may hinder the review of your accounts.

 Avoid new credit inquiries.
 Try to avoid applying for any additional credit while your loan is in process.
 Even applying for a credit card that saves you money on the first purchase could cause issues.
 Any new inquiries on your credit bureau between the date you apply and your closing may have to be explained and documented if new credit opened.
 This may delay your closing or even affect whether or not you are approved.

 A Home's Best Mortgage, Inc. can answer questions about these "Don'ts" and many others.
 Give us a call at (303) 650-9400.